 b.
 Adult services must adopt mechanisms to detect and prevent known child sexual abuse material (CSAM), as deemed appropriate by the IWF.

 c.
-Adult services must ensure that they do not carry any materials in breach of the British Board of Film Classification’s (BBFC) standards for an R18 certification, including:
+Adult services must ensure that all materials published comply with the following standards (taken from the British Board of Film Classification’s (BBFC) standards for an R18 certification) and therefore exclude:

 d.
 Adult services must publish transparency reports every six months2.